-“Enjoy Tiktok Videos and also make Create Videos again.
-Now TikTok is only Available in (TikTok Pro) so Download from below.”
+“Enjoy Tiktok videos and also make create videos again.
+Soon TikTok will only be available in (TikTok Pro) so download from below.”

-This malicious message (and the fake TikTok Pro app itself) first began making the rounds in India after that nation’s government banned the real TikTok app, and now it’s being spread worldwide.
+This malicious message (and the fraudulent app itself) first began making the rounds in India after that nation’s government banned the real TikTok app, and now the scam is being spread worldwide.

-If you were to receive this message and click the link contained within it, the following two things would happen:
+If you were to receive this message and tap the link contained within it, the following two things would happen:

-1 – You would be taken to a fraudulent web page containing a link for you to click in order to download the malicious app.
+1 – You would be taken to a fraudulent web page containing a link for you to tap in order to download the malicious app.

-2 – The malicious message you received would immediately be forwarded to everyone on your Contacts List.
+2 – The malicious message you receive would immediately be forwarded to everyone on your Contacts List.

-If you take the bait and install the app on your phone you’ll discover that it won’t actually allow you to create and share any videos.
+If you take the bait and install the app on your device you’ll discover that it won’t actually allow you to create or share any videos.